darrenjw/blog/min-ppl/src/main/tut/DraftPost.md

-# Write your own general purpose monadic probabilistic programming language from scratch in 50 lines of (Scala) code
+# Write your own general-purpose monadic probabilistic programming language from scratch in 50 lines of (Scala) code

 ## Background